safevideo/autollm/README.md

 ## 🔄 migration from llama-index

-Switching from Llama-Index?
+switching from Llama-Index?
 We've got you covered.

 <details>
     <summary>👉 easy migration </summary>